GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/10.091-100/05.Only-Trust-Him/docs.md

 For Jesus shed his precious blood
 Rich blessings to bestow;
 Plunge now into the crimson flood
 That washes white as snow.

-Chorus:
-Only trust him, only trust him,
-Only trust him now;
-He will save you, he will save you,
-He will save you now.
+[Chorus]

 3.
 Yes, Jesus is the Truth, the Way,
 That Leads you into rest;
 Believe in him without delay,
 And you are fully blest.

-Chorus:
-Only trust him, only trust him,
-Only trust him now;
-He will save you, he will save you,
-He will save you now.
+[Chorus]

 4.
 Come, then, and join this holy band,
 And on to glory go,
 To dwell in that celestial land,
 Where joys immortal flow.

-Chorus:
-Only trust him, only trust him,
-Only trust him now;
-He will save you, he will save you,
-He will save you now.
+[Chorus]

 ```